1. Watch a sunset at beautiful Fred Howard Park

 Tarpon Springs, most famous for being the sponge capital of the world, also happens to be home to the highest population of Greek residents in the US.
 The picturesque downtown area is home to a number of quality authentic Greek restaurants, the famous sponge docks, and Spongeorama (a unique place that sells the largest collection of natural sponges).

-Other activities include cruises, shops, and several small museums.
-The town has a yearly lineup of great events including the extremely popular "There's Snow Place Like Tarpon Springs," a festive yearly event featuring Santa visits, snow, a holiday boat parade, and carriage rides.
+Other attractions include cruise lines, shops, and several small museums.
+The town offers an interesting yearly lineup of great events including the extremely popular "There's Snow Place Like Tarpon Springs," a festive celebration featuring Santa visits, snow, a holiday boat parade, and carriage rides.